Collin8829/Collin8829.github.io/_pages/about.md

 **Yuxuan Ma**, etc.

-We propose a method For Auditory Attention Decoding match-mismatch paradigm..
+We propose a method for the auditory attention decoding (AAD) match–mismatch paradigm that explicitly models the temporal latency between EEG and speech representations, enabling more accurate time alignment across modalities.

 [**Paper under review**]